 Knowledge-based authentication (KBA) is an authentication scheme in which the user is asked to answer at least one "secret" question.
 KBA is often used as a component in multifactor authentication (MFA) and for self-service password retrieval.

 KBA questions can be static or dynamic.
 Both static and dynamic schemes rely on the assumption that if someone knows the correct answers to the secret questions, their identity has been confirmed.

-Josh Levin explores the problems that KBA poses for end users in the article "In What City Did You Honeymoon?"
+- Josh Levin explores the problems that KBA poses for end users in the article "In What City Did You Honeymoon?"

 In today's world, are secret questions still an effective authentication tool?